nathanlong/nathanlong.github.io/_posts/2015-07-16-tactics-for-a-presentation.md

 ---
 layout: post
 title: "Tactics for a Successful Design Presentation"
-subtitle: "Small changes to help make presentations more effective."
+dek: "Small changes to help make presentations more effective."
 ---

 Early in my career, I would get uncomfortable and nervous whenever I had to